chrismalcolm/solver/README.md

 >>>
 ```

-### Wordsearch
+### Word search

-For solving a wordsearch, the `WordSearchSolver` class is used.
-The `solve` method accepts a 2d list representing the wordsearch as its first argument.
+For solving a word search, the `WordSearchSolver` class is used.
+The `solve` method accepts a 2d list representing the word search as its first argument.
 Any size dimensions are supported.
-Returns each soultion as a tuple, with the word as the first variable, its start x, y coordinates as the second and final x, y coordinates as its last.
+Returns each solution as a tuple, with the word as the first variable, its start x, y coordinates as the second and final x, y coordinates as its last.

-THe directions to check for words can also be specified via the optional positinoal argument `directions`.
+The directions to check for words can also be specified via the optional positional argument `directions`.
 This should be a list containing any combination of the following compass directions ("N", "NE", "E", "SE", "S", "SW", "W", "NW").
 Only words reading in the compass directions added will be in the solutions.
 Without this argument, default behaviour is to check all directions.

 ```python
 >>> import wordsolver import WordSearchSolver